-- Design and install a facility capable of treating all associated gas from the Atrush production facilities to satisfy the fuel gas requirements and potentially have excess sweet gas available for possible future export.
+The scope of the project was to design a facility capable of sweetening all of the associated gas to satisfy the fuel gas requirements and potentially have the excess sweet gas available for possible future export.
+The design included:

-- Amine Gas Sweetening System utilizing MDEA
+- Amine Sweetening Unit utilizing MDEA

-- Gas Filtration
+- Gas Turbine Generator

 - 40 MMBtu/hr heat medium